VP Harris heads to Romania as Ukraine refugee crisis grows

 U.S. officials remain concerned about Romania’s vulnerability in the midst of Russian activity in the Black Sea.

-Before departing Warsaw for Romania on Friday, Harris was scheduled to visit with U.S. and Polish troops.
+Before departing Warsaw for Romania on Friday, Harris met with U.S. and Polish troops.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.